Content design for dating app investigation

 • Instead of paragraphs, visualize the process with steps (I referenced different process maps)

-• Highlight why the system is failing (lack of resource and effort) and connect it to its recent layoffs
+• Highlight why the system is failing (lack of resources and effort) and connect it to its recent layoffs

 Post 3: The case of Steven Matthews

-I want to go back to the case as it’s really enticing and would definitely make people wanting to read more.
-I focused on the story and emphasize on the fact of how all the assault could’ve been prevented.
+I want to go back to the case as it’s really enticing and would definitely make people want to read more.
+I focused on the story and emphasized how all the assaults could’ve been prevented.
 Then, in the caption, I led the reader to the full story to find out more about how this has happened.

 Post 4: Investigative tests & results

-Another major finding of the story is how the reporter experimented the banning process on Tinder and found it’s relatively easy to open a new account on the platform.
-Rather than using paragraphs of text, I used dialogue bubbles to stimulate some of the questions asked by users / readers.
+Another major finding of the story is how the reporter experimented with the banning process on Tinder and found it’s relatively easy to open a new account on the platform.
+Rather than using paragraphs of text, I used dialogue bubbles to stimulate some of the questions asked by users/readers.
 This could help with readability and also make each slide shareable on its own.
 The posts are designed but yet to be scheduled.

 Other Projects Like This